anton-g/blog/content/blog/nordicjs-2019/index.md

 #### Finally

 The entire conference was live streamed at Twitch ([day 1](https://www.twitch.tv/videos/492603232) & [day 2](https://www.twitch.tv/videos/493016688)) so if you can't wait for the videos to be uploaded you can already watch it all (I'll update this post with link to the videos when they're uploaded).
-It was by far my greatest conference so far so if you get the chance to attend I highly recommend it.
+It was by far the greatest conference I've attended so if you get the chance to attend I highly recommend it.

 ---